-I am a machine learning researcher at Microsoft Research Redmond.
-My research focuses broadly on applied AI and data-centric methods in organizational contexts and, more specifically, on the representation of geospatial phenomena in machine learning methods.
+I am a machine learning researcher & engineer at LGND AI.
+My research focuses on the representation of geospatial phenomena in machine learning methods and, more broadly, on statistical machine learning and self-supervised representation learning.
 Beyond that, I am interested in the application of these methods in urban environments and to tackle climate change.
 In my free time, I volunteer for Climate Change AI where I served for two terms on the board until fall 2022.
-Before my current role, I was a postdoctoral researcher at Microsoft Research New England.
+Before my current role, I was a postdoctoral researcher and research scientist at Microsoft Research.
 I completed my PhD at the University of Warwick and New York University, supervised by Stephen Jarvis (U Birmingham), Daniel Neill (NYU) and Hongkai Wen (U Warwick / Samsung AI).
 I was also an Enrichment student at the Alan Turing Institute and a Beyond Fellow at TUM / DLR.
 I hold a Bachelors degree in Economics from the University of Freiburg (Germany) and a Masters in Transportation from Imperial College and University College London.

 For a recent talk about my work, check the video (MIT LIDS Seminar 2025) below: